RiverTwilight/kindle-ui/CONTRIBUTING.md

 git clone https://github.com/rivertwilight/kindle-ui.git
 ```

-We recommend you to use vscode workspace to open this project.
+It's recommended to use vscode workspace to open this project.
 You can do this by cliking the [kindle-ui.codespace](./kindle-ui.code-workspace) file.

 Then, run this commands in root folder with Yarn 1.x.